Mclilzee/file-analyzer/README.md

 # File Analyzer
 - Require Java version 17+ <a href="https://www.oracle.com/de/java/technologies/downloads/">Java download Link</a>

+File analyzer to look for patterns inside files, searching bytes output stream binary to determen the type of file provided inside a foler, or stand alone files.

+The algorithm make use of multi threads to search the patterns for many files at the same time, when folder is provided.
+Placeholder example-pattern.db is provided.

-# Build Project from scrach - Requires Gradle
+# Build Project from scratch - Requires Gradle
 - Requires Gradle build tools <a href="https://gradle.org/install/">Gradle Installation Walkthrough</a>
 - Build project with `$ gradle build`
 - Project will be found in `./build/libs/` directory.